-planet shows similar forcing patterns by low-frequency eddies ( $\nabla \cdot W$ ) when compared to the SingleMtn East blocks (Fig. 3d-i), despite having a shorter average block duration.
-Perhaps these duration differences can be accounted for by considering block maintenance by high-frequency transients (Shutts, 1983; Nakamura et al., 1997; TN01; Yamazaki and Itoh, 2013; Wang and Kuang, 2019).
-High-frequency eddy forcing has yet to be investigated in these experiments, but this will be a topic of future work.
+Our results suggest that blocks starting near mountains last longer on average than those that do not (Table 3).
+In reality we see a similar situation where the NH has more orographic forcing compared to the SH, and also a longer average block duration (8.0 days for the NH and 6.9 days for the SH).
+In the idealized model, the compositing analysis for the aquaplanet shows similar forcing patterns by low frequency eddies ($\nabla \cdot \vec{W}$) when compared to the SingleMtn East blocks (Figs. 3d-i), despite having a shorter average block duration.
+Perhaps these duration differences can be accounted for by considering block maintenance by high frequency transients (Shutts, 1983; Nakamura et al., 1997; TN01; Yamazaki and Itoh, 2013; Wang and Kuang, 2019).
+High frequency eddy forcing has yet to be investigated in these experiments, but this will be a topic of future work.

-4 Discussion
+4. Discussion

 To add some perspective on the role of mountains as compared to land masses with no orographic features, we analyze the response of an idealized model configuration with a single flat land mass, herein referred to as 0 km (Fig. 9).
 The results of 0 km are briefly mentioned here to primarily serve as a benchmark for this setup.
-This configuration is like the others that include mountains in that it imposes zonally asymmetric forcing in land-sea contrast.
-The difference, however, is that the flat land does not act as a direct barrier that deflects the flow as the mountains do, generating a unique stationary wave response (e.g., Held et al., 2002) (Figs. 6a-d, 7a, and 9).
+This configuration is like the others that include mountains in that it imposes zonally asymmetric forcing in land-sea contrast; The difference, however, is that that the flat land does not act a direct barrier that deflects the flow as the mountains do, generating a unique stationary wave response (e.g. Held et al. 2002) (Figs 6a-d, 7a, and 9).